lulu-cheong/lulu-cheong.github.io/_posts/2025-06-16-post-standard.md

 ---
-title: "What is an SDP?
+title: "What is an SDP?"
 excerpt_separator: "<!--more-->"
 categories:
   - Blog